thisismetis/Metis_Fundamentals/project_deliverable_templates/project_proposal.md

 (i.e. increase/decrease in number of samples, types of features or algorithm used, etc), so this is just a starting point.
 Also, if you are unsure on some areas, you should still submit a partial form to receive feedback from instructors.

-You **should submit this plan via Slack** to the course instructors.
+You **should submit this plan via Slack** to the course instructors; alternatively or in addition to submitting the plan, you may discuss the areas in this form with an instructor in a **scope meeting**.

 #### Question/need:
 * What is the framing question of your analysis, or the purpose of the model/system you plan to build?